openordu/pce/a/abarta.md

-searching, _Fionn Mac Cumhaill_ locates this lazy servant and it is discovered he is really _Ábhartach mac Ildathaigh_, who was considered to the the world's most powerful druid. Ábhartach offered to pay Fionn but Fionn forgave the taking of the fifteen wariors hostage.
+searching, _Fionn Mac Cumhaill_ locates this lazy servant and it is discovered he is really _Ábhartach mac Ildathaigh_, who was considered to the the world's most powerful druid. Ábhartach offered to pay Fionn but Fionn forgave the taking of the fifteen warriors hostage.
 In later folklore he was described as a blood sucking [revenant](../r/revenant.md) who drinks blood and spends most his time trapped under a laght(grave monument) in Slaghtaverty.
-Here he is described as a dwarf and a magical wizard who was burried upside down by the local cheiftain so that he wouldn't resurect.
+Here he is described as a dwarf and a magical wizard who was burried upside down by the local chieftain so that he wouldn't resurrect.
 However, Ó hOgáin draws from versions where _Fionn Mac Cumhail_ performs [tenm laida](../t/tenmlaida.md) and augurs Abarta's one weak spot, striking him there, burying him and erecting a monument over him.